dotnet/AspNetCore.Docs/aspnet/web-forms/videos/aspnet-35/aspnet-ajax/using-script-combining-to-improve-ajax-performance.md

 ---
 Using Script Combining to improve AJAX performance
 ====================
-Betrand Le Roy outlines how to improve the performance of an Ajax application using a new feature called Script Combining , utilizing a simple page with sample code from the Ajax toolkit.
+Betrand Le Roy outlines how to improve the performance of an Ajax application using a new feature called Script Combining, utilizing a simple page with sample code from the Ajax toolkit.

 [&#9654; Watch video (4 minutes)](https://channel9.msdn.com/Blogs/ASP-NET-Site-Videos/using-script-combining-to-improve-ajax-performance)